kiboschool/course-programming-1/src/lessons/functions_2/readability_practices.md

 ```

 Why would you use `Argument Annotation`:
-- Faster Development: This way of using functions will uncover mistakes more quickly and protects from passing wrong values.
+- Faster Development: Argument annotation will uncover mistakes more quickly and protects from passing wrong values.
-- Users of you code: This syntax will be more clear for members who are trying to use your code.
+- Users of your code: This syntax will be more clear for members who are trying to use your code.
 - Documentation: This can be part of your function documentation - some people consider it the whole documentation of the function.

-> **_NOTE:_**  Argument Annotation is NOT required and it is NOT performance booster
+> **_NOTE:_**  Argument Annotation is NOT required and it is NOT a performance booster

 ## Function Documentation
 Python's convention for a function or module documentation is called `Docstring`